Six Shipshewana Stops We Can’t Get Enough Of

 My family is always up for taking a drive through beautiful Indiana Amish country to visit one of the many local stops that are sprinkled throughout the area.
 We love the sights we see along the way, plus we find the most unique items!
 Just make sure you take the time to plan a little in advance.

-You will often see roadside stands selling home grown vegetables in the summer or pumpkins in the fall.
+You will often see roadside stands selling home grown vegetables in the Summer or pumpkins in the Fall.
 Feel free to stop and make a purchase according to their posted hours for sale.
 And don't miss some of my favorite Shipshe stops for ice cream and special treats like Vanilla Bean Creamery (YES, they have a Shipshewana location and they are even open on Sundays!)
 You have to check out the Ice Cream Flights!

 Not up for the country drive?
 Tuesdays and Wednesdays from May through September, you can also visit Shipshewana Flea Market for a selection of local vendors or even check out the seasonal Swap Meets held select Saturdays in April, May, June, August, September and October.